 1. Amazon Prime Video

 Price: Starts at $8.99/ Free for Prime Members

 Alexa Rank: 458

-What makes Amazon Prime Video one of the best online streaming platform is its international availability and extremely vast media library.
+What makes Amazon Prime Video one of the best online streaming platforms is its international availability and an extremely vast media library.
 With Amazon Prime Video you get instant access to your favorite local television shows and movies in extremely high quality (4k on some devices).
 You can also enjoy some of its own productions such as Z: The Beginning of Everything and Man in the High Castle.